Koha-Community/kohadocs/source/acquisitions.rst

 |image858|

 To the right of each late title you will be see a checkbox.
-Check off the ones you want a claim letter sent to and click 'Claim Order' at the bottom right of the list.
+Check off the ones you want a claim letter sent to and click 'Claim order' at the bottom right of the list.
 This will automatically send an email to the vendor at the email address you have on file.

     **Note**

-    The Estimated Delivery Date is based on the Delivery time value entered on the vendor record.
+    The estimated delivery date is based on the delivery time value entered on the vendor record.

 If you would rather use a different acquisition claim letter (other than